collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * They are a best practice
 * Can be used by any GitHub user

 When you create a repo, by default you are working within a branch named master.
 Say for instance that you want to make a change in the branch, you can make a copy of the entire master branch and give it a different name.
 Now there are two branches, in the same repo, the master branch and a feature branch.
-You can create an unlimited number of branches.
+You can create an unlimited number of branches and you can switch in between them to work on them.

 At some point, when the feature branch author thinks it's done, a pull request will be submitted and the feature branch will become a pull request branch.
 If the changes are accepted, they will be merged into the master branch.
 The master branch will be like before, except with the changes from the branch.